Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 • Be marked by your supplier to show you used a refundable deposit to buy the item, if applicable.

-If invoices contain items which are not a part of the FETF claim, it’s important to ensure you mark these items clearly.
+If the invoices you provide do not meet the criteria above, it may delay or prevent the RPA from paying your claim.
+If invoices contain items which are not part of the FETF claim, it’s important to ensure you mark these items clearly.

 Try and keep your FETF items on separate invoices and on separate payment transactions for ease of record management.